Philips AVENT Fast Review

 Health and Safety

-The AVENT Fast only scored a 9 of 10 in health and safety.
+The AVENT Fast only scored an exceptionally high score among its competitors in health and safety.
 As a water bath, this unit is inherently safer than steam bath technology with a lower risk of potential injury related to burns.
-However, it doesn't automatically turn off, and a bottle left in the chamber could easily overheat.
-It has an LED indicator light, but no audible end of cycle beep and it must be manually turned off no matter what setting you choose.
-Setting an additional timer can help you avoid distraction so you can remove the bottle at the right time.
+However, it doesn't automatically turn off, and a bottle left in the chamber can surely overheat.
+It has an LED indicator light, but no audible end of cycle beep, and it must be turned off manually no matter what setting you choose.
+Setting an additional timer can help you avoid distractions so you can remove the bottle at the right time.

 Following the user manual instructions, this warmer indicated the end of the cycle at 3:30 minutes with a temperature of 63F.
 If left in the warmer after the cycle ended, it reached 94F at 12 minutes, which is closer to the ideal temperature and not a health concern.
 However, at maximum settings, the bottle overheated to 113F, which is over 104F when breastmilk starts to lose nutrients and could potentially hurt little mouths.

 Ease of Use